borger/scoop-galaxy-integrations/README.md

 This bucket is immediately updated once the included integrations get a newer version.

 ## Contributing
-Thank you for considering contributing to the Emulators Scoop Bucket!
+Thank you for considering contributing to the Galaxy Integrations Scoop Bucket!
 You may propose new features or improvements of existing bucket behavior in the GitHub issue board.
 If you propose a new feature, please be willing to implement at least some of the code that would be needed to complete the feature.

 ### Developers
 [borger](https://github.com/borger/)